Reporting and Writing Basics

 Slugs are made up of two parts - a packaging slug that is the same on all the pieces of a story that belong together and a "wild" slug extension that describes that particular item.

 The packaging slug should quickly describe the story in one or two words.
 A good story slug catches the eye, and should provide a strong pointer to what should appear in your headline and in your first paragraph.

-For example PHILIPPINES-HOSTAGES/ is a very strong pointer that both Philippines and hostages will appear in the headline and the lead.
+For example PHILIPPINES-HOSTAGES/ is a very strong pointer that both that the words Philippines and hostages will appear in the headline and the story intro.
 The format indicates that the entire package of news will be about PHILIPPINES-HOSTAGES and that this item is the lead story, or trunk story.

 Newsbreaks or Urgents that advance the story, or related sidebars, would carry a slug extension to distinguish them from the main story, e.g. PHILLPPINES-HOSTAGES/SHOTS.

 Try making a list of 10 key words without which you simply could not write the story.
 They don’t have to be the exact words you will use in the story.
 Think more of the facts or concepts which must be there to guide your story structure.

 How long before you reach a crucial word in the intro?